Managed Cyber Governance for Regulated Service Firms

 What does a typical evidence package include?

-Usually the written program, risk register, vendor oversight records, incident-readiness materials, approvals, training records, and a controlled export path or Trust Center handoff that matches the request.
+Usually the written program, risk register, vendor oversight records, incident-readiness materials, approvals, training records, and a controlled review handoff that matches the request.

 What if we operate in multiple states?